CongSon01/boston_housing/README.md

 a smaller learning rate (i.e. 0.00001).
 In both scenarios, we train the neuron by 1000 epochs.

 In case of higher learning rate, we can observe that the neuron is able to approximate LR correctly.
-That is, both the weights as well as the measures (i.e. MSE and RMSE) are almost identical compared with LR by means of normal equation.
+That is, both the weights as well as the measures (i.e. MSE and RMSE) are almost identical when compared with LR by means of normal equation.

 ```